shannah98/appdensitycalculation/README.md

 Output: pdf_document
 ---

-# FInding the Top Five Barangays in the Philippines with the Highest Population Density using R and dplyr package
+# Finding the Top Five Barangays in the Philippines with the Highest Population Density using R and dplyr package
 To calculate the population density of every barangay in the Philippines, we wrote the following code with the following explanation:

-## Loading the dplyr library
+## Loading the dplyr package
 First, we load the dplyr package which we would use in the entire process.

 ```{r dplyr}